FEARFUL AVOIDANT

 4. Extensive Curated Further Reading List: Only the most impactful and well-reviewed resources.

-This Isn’t Light Reading
+This Is Not Light Reading

 It’s a personal, battle-tested neuroscience toolkit from someone who escaped the labyrinth.
-While I tried to keep the science accessible, I refused to sacrifice depth for speed – because genuine change requires wrestling with truth, not easy soundbites.
-Your brain learns best through “desirable difficulty”: Light reading skims neural pathways; engaged struggle rewires them.
+While I tried to keep the science accessible, I refused to sacrifice depth for speed – because genuine change requires wrestling with the truth, not easy soundbites.
+Your brain learns best through “desirable difficulty”; light reading skims neural pathways, while engaged struggle rewires them.
 Where the science feels dense, lean into the friction.
 That’s where insight crystallizes.

-As a technical product marketer (and Stephen King fan), I know this: Just as King’s rich prose makes his stories seep "into your bones", here, scientific depth forges enduring solutions.
+As a technical product marketer (and Stephen King fan), I know this: just as King’s rich prose makes his stories seep "into your bones", here scientific depth forges enduring solutions.
 It dissolves the panic of not knowing into lasting clarity.
 The labyrinth wasn’t undone by quick tips.
 I went to the bottom; every concept here earned its place by guiding me out.

 So read slowly, don’t rush

 This isn’t a distraction.
 It’s an archaeology of the self.
 Where the science feels rich, pause.
 That’s your brain welding a scaffold.
-Reread if needed.
+Re-read if needed.
 What worked for me can work for you, but only if you meet these insights at the depth they demand.

 A Note of HopeToday, my wife and I cuddle almost like newlyweds.
 Sex is joyful and regular.
 Obsessive thoughts and doubts?
 Practically gone.
 This isn’t just theory.
 It’s evidence-based and lived proof that healing is possible.
 My gift to you: the neuroscience-based roadmap I wish I’d had many years ago.